 It’s Friday and it’s a long weekend!
 Luckily there are some fantastic new album releases to add to your soundtrack for the weekend.
-The latest Beach House is here, Courtney Barnett‘s new album is out, Shakey Graves and Ray LaMontange have dropped new releases and there’s fresh spins from Venetian Snares w/Daniel Lanois, Parquets Courts and U-Roy.
+The latest Beach House is here, Courtney Barnett‘s new album is out, Shakey Graves and Ray LaMontange have dropped new releases and there’s fresh spins from Venetian Snares w/Daniel Lanois, Parquets Courts, Quiet Slang (AKA Beach Slang) and U-Roy.

 The highly anticipated re-issue of Pink Floyd‘s live album “Pulse” hits the shop today along with the 1971 compilation album Relics.

 Still want more music for the weekend?
 Lenny Kravitz “Greatest Hits” and Jimmy Cliff “Harder They Come” have also been re-issued are are now in stock.